Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Introduction

-So the $sc$-DA case (Corollary \ref{main-cor-scvp}) and the $cu$-DA case (Corollary \ref{main-cor-cu}) can be unified in the conservative setting.
-Moreover, as an immediate corollary, we just obtain the ergodicity of conservative special DA endomorphisms.
-Note that a $C^{1+\alpha}$ conservative Anosov endomorphism is ergodic \cite{MT16}.
+So the $sc$-DA case (Corollary \ref{main-cor-scvp}) and the $cu$-DA case (Corollary \ref{main-cor-cu}) can be unified in the volume-preserving setting.
+Moreover, since a $C^{1+\alpha}$ volume-preserving Anosov endomorphism is ergodic \cite{MT16}, as an immediate corollary, we also obtain the ergodicity of DA endomorphisms as follows.

 \begin{main-cor} Let $f:\mtt$ be a special $C^{1+\alpha}$-smooth DA endomorphism.
-If $f$ is volume-preserving, then it is ergodic with respect to the volume. \end{main-cor}
+If $f$ is volume-preserving, then it is ergodic with respect to the volume measure. \end{main-cor}

-\begin{qst} {Is a $C^{1+\alpha}$-smooth conservative DA endomorphism on $\TT^2$ ergodic with respect to the volume without the special assumption?
-Note that a conservative $C^{1+\alpha}$-smooth DA diffeomorphism $g$ on $\TT^3$ is always special and semi-conjugate to its linearization, so Corollary \ref{main-cor-ergodic} can be seen as an analogue of the main results of \cite{GS20,HU14} in the non-invertible case. } \end{qst}
+\begin{qst} Is a $C^{1+\alpha}$-smooth volume-preserving DA endomorphism on $\TT^2$ ergodic with respect to the volume without the special assumption?
+Note that a volume-preserving $C^{1+\alpha}$-smooth DA diffeomorphism $g$ on $\TT^3$ is always special and semi-conjugate to its linearization, so Corollary \ref{main-cor-ergodic} can be seen as an analogue of the main results of \cite{GS20, HU14} in the non-invertible case. \end{qst}

 Finally, we consider special DA endomorphisms with the same periodic Jacobian as the linearizations.
 We can get that these DA endomorphisms are smoothly conjugate to their linearization.
-We refer to \cite{GRH23} for a Jacobian rigidity result for expanding maps, where the authors introduce a method called ``matching function'' (see also \cite{GRH23b} for this technique in detail) that is not used here.
+We refer to \cite{GRH23} for a Jacobian rigidity result for expanding maps, where the authors introduce a method called ``matching function'' (see also \cite{GRH23b} for this technique in detail) that is not used for the endomorphism case here.
 For $r>1$, denote by

 \begin{main-cor} Let $f:\mtt$ be a $C^r$-smooth $(r>1)$ DA endomorphism.
 Assume that $f$ is semi-conjugate to its hyperbolic linearization $A$, and for any $n\in\NN$ and $p\in{\rm Fix}(f^n)$,